Curricular Practical Training (CPT)

 - Change of Degree Program or Level.
 All program changes such as major, secondary major, minor or degree level must be updated in the SEVIS system.

 - Copies of Immigration Documents.
-F-1 students should keep copies of all immigration documents including the following: passport photo page, visa in passport, I-94, current I-20, and copies of any I-20 issued.
+You should keep copies of all immigration documents including the following: passport photo page, visa in passport, I-94, current I-20, and copies of any I-20 issued.

 - Deadline: one week before earliest CPT start date

-- Begin CPT once start date listed on CPT I-20 has arrived.
+- Begin CPT only once start date listed on CPT I-20 has arrived.

 - Comply with F-1 Status Regulations while on CPT.

-Letter from the faculty member who will supervise your internship stating the following:
+Letter from the faculty member (advisor, instructor, or graduate coordinator) who will supervise your internship stating the following:

 - your name